kyh/ai-design-canvas/src/ai/response/stream-chat-response-prompt.md

    - Supports styling with colors, borders, shadows, rotation, and opacity

 3. **Generate Image Block**

-   - Displays images from URLs on the canvas
+   - Adds images to the canvas from URLs
-   - Use for photos, illustrations, graphics, or visual elements
-   - Can use placeholder URLs if no specific image is provided
    - Supports various fit modes and positioning options

 # Creative Drawing Techniques